2023 Best Liberal Arts & Humanities Schools in Massachusetts

 While working on their degree, liberal arts / sciences and humanities majors at Endicott accumulate an average of around $15,091 in student debt.

 Middlesex Community College ranked #6 on this year’s Best Liberal Arts & Humanities Schools in Massachusetts list.
-Located in the suburb of Bedford, Middlesex Community College is a public college with a medium-sized student population.
+Located in the suburb of Bedford, Middlesex Community College is a public school with a medium-sized student population.

 On average, liberal arts / sciences and humanities graduates from Middlesex Community College take out $7,625 in student loans while working on their degree.

 Bristol Community College did quite well in this year’s ranking of the best schools for liberal arts / sciences and humanities students.
 It came in at #7 on the list.
-Bristol is a moderately-sized public school located in the large suburb of Fall River.
+Bristol is a medium-sized public school located in the large suburb of Fall River.

 While working on their degree, liberal arts / sciences and humanities majors at Bristol accumulate an average of around $7,890 in student debt.